 Additionally … some parents wrote to ask about doing a parent-child group that would include the OSHO Mystic Rose.
 Osho advised against this, saying that it would be inhibiting for the children to see their parents crying.

 This meditation lasts two hours a day for seven days, and should be led by trained facilitators.
 The first hour consists of gibberish, and the second of witnessing.
-See the osho.com website or Meditation: The First and Last Freedom for more details.
+See the

 This meditation lasts two hours a day for seven consecutive days.
 During the first hour, one re-enters the world of childhood innocence, "doing what you always wanted to do", and the second hour is for sitting silently.
+See the

 Many OSHO Centers offer programs which may include, therapy and individual sessions of various types.
 These can be helpful as a bridge to meditation, clearing the ground.
 In an OSHO Meditation Center these activities should be provided only in a context of regularly scheduled OSHO Active Meditations.

 Full time workshops and courses in OSHO Meditation Centers should be short (i.e., weekends or week-long programs but no longer than two weeks).
-This suggestion is offered with the understanding that if people have more than two weeks available to spend on their personal growth and self-discovery, it is much more valuable to make the journey to Pune and participate in programs there.
+This suggestion is offered with the understanding that if people have more than two weeks available to spend on their personal growth and self-discovery, it is much more valuable to make the journey to the OIMR, Pune and participate in programs there.
 Before each workshop, course or program, the facilitator should announce, “This [group] is just a taste of the real thing, which is happening in the OSHO International Meditation Resort in Pune."

 It is recommended to find group leaders/therapists/facilitators who have been trained as OSHO Therapists.
-Osho has developed a unique and priceless understanding about the use of "therapy" within his work, and over the years many self-exploration programs have been developed in keeping with his philosophy.
+Osho has developed a unique and priceless understanding about the use of "therapy" within his work, and over the years many self-exploration programs have been developed in keeping with his vision.
 He has explained that therapy in the Western world "...continues to work within the mind, goes on round and round in the mind, and the East has taken steps out of the mind long before, centuries before.
 And what the West is searching for in the mind, the East has found beyond the mind, without any difficulty."